 Massachusetts' Home Improvement Contractor Statute

 The purpose of this statute is to closely regulate the home improvement construction industry to ensure that homeowners are protected from incompetent and fraudulent contractors.
 M. G. L. c.
-142A imposes very strict liability upon contractors that fail to comply with the various terms and provisions of the statute.
+142A imposes very strict liability upon contractors who fail to comply with the various terms and provisions of the statute.

 Some of the most stringent requirements of the Home Improvement Contractor Statute have to do with the contracts that home improvement professionals sign with the homeowners that hire them.
 A "handshake" agreement is not an adequate substitute for complying with the rigorous requirements of this statute.